 - 1/2 tsp nutmeg (or more/less to taste)

-- Meanwhile, chop the onion, garlic, mushrooms (*see recipe notes).
-Heat oil in a skillet/frying pan, stir in the diced onion, the minced garlic and fry for 3 minutes over medium heat.
+- Meanwhile, chop the onion, garlic, mushrooms (see notes).
+Heat oil in a skillet/frying pan, stir in the diced onion, the minced garlic, and fry for 3 minutes over medium heat.

-- Now add the lentils and 3 cups of vegetable broth and cook on low-medium heat (add more broth if needed) until the lentils are tender (about 20 minutes).
+- Now add the lentils and 3-4 cups of vegetable broth and cook on low-medium heat (add more broth for a saucier stew) until the lentils are tender (about 20-25 minutes, if soaked beforehand).

-- In the meantime, peel and chop potatoes, transfer them to a pot with salted water and bring to a boil.
+- In the meantime, peel and chop potatoes, transfer them to a pot with water + salt and bring to a boil.
 Cook on medium heat for about 15 minutes or until tender, drain.
-Transfer back to the pot, add coconut milk, nutmeg, black pepper and sea salt to taste and mash with a potato masher (don't use a food processor or blender).
+Transfer back to the pot, add coconut milk, nutmeg, black pepper, and sea salt to taste, and mash with a potato masher (don't use a food processor or blender).

-- Once the lentils are tender, mix a generous splash of coconut milk and cornstarch in a small bowl and pour this mixture into the lentil stew.
-Cook for a further 1 minute or until the desired thickness is reached.
+- Once the lentils are tender, mix a generous splash of coconut milk and cornstarch in a small bowl and add this mixture to the lentil stew.
+Cook for a further 1 minute, or until the desired thickness is reached.
 Season again with soy sauce (if needed), black pepper, and chili flakes.